prameyallc/congress-data-harvester/SCHEMA.md

 5. Numbers are stored as DynamoDB number type
 6. Empty strings are omitted (not stored)
 7. Null values are omitted (not stored)
+8. API response fields are normalized to schema naming conventions